 FAQ

-How to choose a laptop for DaVinci Resolve 17?
+What are the recommended laptop specs for DaVinci Resolve 17?

-Does DaVinci Resolve 17 run well on a laptop?
+Is a dedicated GPU necessary for DaVinci Resolve 17 on a laptop?

 5 Best Laptops for DaVinci Resolve 17